ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 Prop. \ref{DiracSpaceOfFieldHistories} shows how, even so a Dirac field is not defined to be an ordinry section of an ordinary vector bundle, it is nevertheless encoded by such an ordinary section:
-One says that this ordinary section is the "[[superfield]]-component" of the Dirac field which is linear in a Grassmann variable $\theta$.
+One says that this ordinary section is a "[[superfield]]-component" of the Dirac field, the one linear in a Grassmann variable $\theta$.